seznam/IMA.js-skeleton/README.md

 `npm run app:todos` - [Demo](https://imajs.io/examples/todos) - [Source code](https://github.com/seznam/IMA.js-examples/tree/master/todos)

+You probably will have to install also [`node-gyp`](https://github.com/nodejs/node-gyp#installation) - follow the installation instructions for your operating system in the README.md.

 ## Production use

 If you want deploy your IMA.js application to production, the installation is